Asduveneck/500pix_clone/README.md

   I define a boolean, `bugFree` to indicate whether the image is valid or not.
 By default, it is true, but the moment we encounter an error, it is set to false.

-  That way, after setting state, we can proceed with rendering a preview of the user's attached photo.
+  Thus, we only proceed with rendering a preview of the user's attached photo if the image is valid.

 ```js
   // continuation from above